WBBSE Class 9 History Chapter 6 The Second World War And Its Aftermath Short Answer Questions

 Question 8.
 Why did Germany withdraw from the League of Nations?

 Answer: In 1933 Germany Withdrew from the League of Nations.
 According to the terms of the Treaty of Versailles Germany was disarmed.
-Germany’s demands for military parity with other European powers was refused by the western powers, so Germany withdrew herself from the League of Nations.
+Germany’s demands for military parity with other European powers were refused by the Western powers, so Germany withdrew itself from the League of Nations.

 A puppet French government led by Petain was established under the control of Germany in France.
 As Vichy was the capital of this new French government it was also called the Vichy Government.